 Organic: Natural fibers that have been grown without any pesticides and other toxic materials, preserving the health of humans and the environment.
 The process of organic growth can be certified by various organizations.
+We try to encourage our makers create their designs in GOTS Certified Organic Cotton.

 Vegan: Products that have been made without the use of leather or animal tissue products.
 Examples are shoes and bags made from “vegetal leather” using Amazonian rubber instead of animal skins or other recycled or man-made materials.